-Kaspersky is one of the biggest names in online security, yet didn't quite deliver during our tests.
-This is a shame because Kaspersky Anti-virus is otherwise one of the best services on offer.
-Whether you should pick it is p to you, but we recommend you read our full review before making up your mind.
+Kaspersky is one of the biggest names in online security, yet has some issues concerning privacy.
+This is a shame because Kaspersky Anti-Virus is otherwise one of the best services on offer.
+Whether you should pick it is up to you, but we recommend you read our full review before making up your mind.

 - Easy to use